raverrr/plution/README.md

 Plution appends a payload to supplied URLs, naviguates to each URL with headless chrome and runs javascript on the page to verify if a prototype was successfully polluted.

 # how it is used
-Basic scan, output only to screen: cat URLs.txt|plution
+* item 1 Basic scan, output only to screen:
+* item 1a cat URLs.txt|plution

 Scan with a supplied payload rather than hardcoded one: cat URLs.txt|plution -p '__proto__.zzzc=example'